redisson/redisson/docs/integration-with-spring.md

 ## Spring Data Redis

 Integrates Redisson with Spring Data Redis library.
-Implements Spring Data's `RedisConnectionFactory` and `ReactiveRedisConnectionFactory` interfaces and allows to interact with Redis through `RedisTemplate` or `ReactiveRedisTemplate` object.
+Implements Spring Data's `RedisConnectionFactory` and `ReactiveRedisConnectionFactory` interfaces and allows to interact with Redis or Valkey through `RedisTemplate` or `ReactiveRedisTemplate` object.

 ### Usage
 1. Add `redisson-spring-data` dependency into your project: